ajin-em/InventoryManagementSystem/README.md

    npm run dev

 ## Running the Application
-  -The backend server will be running on http://localhost:8000.
+  - The backend server will be running on http://localhost:8000.
-  -The frontend server will be running on http://localhost:3000.
+  - The frontend server will be running on http://localhost:3000.
 ## Deploying the Application
-  -For deployment, ensure the CORS settings are correctly configured to allow the frontend and backend servers to communicate.
+  - For deployment, ensure the CORS settings are correctly configured to allow the frontend and backend servers to communicate.
 You can configure CORS in the Django settings file.
 ## License
   This project is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/licenses/MIT) file for details.